MicrosoftDocs/azure-docs/articles/sql-database/saas-tenancy-schema-management.md

 ## Elastic Jobs limited preview

 There's a new version of Elastic Jobs that is now an integrated feature of Azure SQL Database.
 This new version of Elastic Jobs is currently in limited preview.
-This limited preview currently supports PowerShell to create job accounts, and T-SQL to create and manage jobs.
+This limited preview currently supports using PowerShell to create a job agent, and T-SQL to create and manage jobs.

 > [!NOTE]
 > This tutorial uses features of the SQL Database service that are in a limited preview (Elastic Database jobs).
 If you wish to do this tutorial, provide your subscription ID to SaaSFeedback@microsoft.com with subject=Elastic Jobs Preview.
 After you receive confirmation that your subscription has been enabled, [download and install the latest pre-release jobs cmdlets](https://github.com/jaredmoo/azure-powershell/releases).
 This preview is limited, so contact SaaSFeedback@microsoft.com for related questions or support.